BILL ANALYSIS

 To amend the Internal Revenue Code of 1986 to establish a refundable childhood education tax credit with monthly advance payments.

-HR6634 (To amend the Internal Revenue Code of 1986 to establish a refundable childhood education tax credit with monthly advance payments.) carries an AI-assessed market impact score of 4/10 with a bullish outlook for investors.
-This legislation directly affects $PLAB, $HAS, $MAT and Amazon ($AMZN) and 5 other tickers.
-The primary sectors impacted are Consumer and Education.
+HR6634 (To amend the Internal Revenue Code of 1986 to establish a refundable childhood education tax credit with monthly advance payments.) has been assessed with a bullish outlook for investors.
+This legislation directly affects Amazon ($AMZN), Walt Disney ($DIS), $MAT and Target ($TGT) and 1 other ticker.
+The primary sectors impacted are Consumer, Technology and Finance.
 View the full bill text on Congress.gov.

 bullish